 course Programme OF THE SOCIAL POLICY AND SOCIAL INNOVATION STREAM

 Master in Public Policy - Social Policy and Social Innovation stream:

 Master in European Affairs - Social Policy and Social Innovation stream:

 Scientific Advisors of the social Policy and social innovation stream

 Bruno Palier, expert in welfare reforms in France and in Europe, CNRS Research Director at Sciences Po, Centre d'études européennes.

-Trained in social science, he has a PHD in Political science, and is a former student of Ecole Normale Superieure.
+Trained in social science, he has a PHD in Political science, and is a former student of Ecole Normale Supérieure.
 He is studying welfare reforms in Europe.
-He is co-director of LIEPP (Laboratory for interdisciplinary Evaluation of Public Policies).
+He is a member of LIEPP (Laboratory for Interdisciplinary Evaluation of Public Policies).

 Mirna Safi, research fellow at Sciences Po, affiliated with the OSC since 2007 and a member of CREST-LSQ Laboratory.
 She is interested in immigration, ethnic and racial inequality, discrimination and segregation.
 Her current research focuses on the impact of immigration on ethnoracial stratification in the French society, anti-discrimination policies at the workplace, ethnic minority, residential mobility and locational choice.
 She is on the editorial board of the Journal of Ethnic and Migration Studies.